ahmadawais/CF7-Customizer/readme.txt

 == Screenshots ==

+1. Open customizer at contact form 7 page and you will find a new menu called `CF7 Customizer`
+2. Inside CF7 Customizer panel there are four sections for you to customize
-1. Form Text & BG Colors
+3. Form Text & BG Colors Section
-2. Form Padding, Margin & Border
+4. Form Padding, Margin & Border Section
-3. Input Field Styling
+5. Input Field Styling  Section
-4. Button Styling
+6. Button Styling Section

 == Changelog ==